PIRLS 2026

 Entities Interested in Participating in PIRLS 2026

-Albania; Australia; Austria; Azerbaijan; Bahrain; Belgium, Flemish; Belgium, French; Brazil; Bulgaria; Canada; Chile; Chinese Taipei; Cyprus; Czech Republic; Denmark; England; Finland; France; Georgia; Germany; Hong Kong SAR; Hungary; Iran, Islamic Rep. of; Iraq; Ireland; Israel; Italy; Jordan; Kazakhstan; Korea, Rep. of; Kosovo; Kuwait; Latvia; Lebanon; Lithuania; Macao SAR; Malta; Montenegro; Morocco; Netherlands; New Zealand; North Macedonia, Rep. of; Northern Ireland; Norway; Oman; Poland; Portugal; Qatar; Romania; Saudi Arabia, Kingdom of; Scotland; Serbia; Singapore; Slovak Republic; Slovenia; South Africa; Spain; Sweden; United Arab Emirates; United States; Uzbekistan.
+Australia; Austria; Azerbaijan; Bahrain; Belgium, Flemish; Belgium, French; Brazil; Bulgaria; Canada; Canada (Ontario); Canada (Quebec); Chinese Taipei; Cyprus; Czech Republic; Denmark; England; Finland; France; Georgia; Germany; Hong Kong SAR; Hungary; Iran, Islamic Rep. of; Ireland; Israel; Italy; Jordan; Kazakhstan; Korea, Rep. of; Kuwait; Latvia; Lithuania; Macao SAR; Malta; Montenegro; Morocco; Netherlands; New Zealand; North Macedonia, Rep. of; Northern Ireland; Norway; Oman; Poland; Portugal; Qatar; Romania; Saudi Arabia, Kingdom of; Scotland; Serbia; Singapore; Slovak Republic; Slovenia; Spain; Sweden; Tajikistan; United Arab Emirates; United Arab Emirates (Abu Dhabi); United Arab Emirates (Dubai); United Arab Emirates (Sharjah) United States; Uzbekistan.

 Why Participate in PIRLS 2026?